 2. Determine Your Rates

-In general, electrical companies usually charge for an initial diagnostic fee.
+In general, electrical companies usually charge an initial diagnostic fee.
 This refers to the service call fee, much like the fee you pay when you visit your doctor.
 Established companies, however, may waive the fees.
 You can charge a per hour rate or by session.

 3. Capital, Capital, Capital